lukewp/cv/index.md

 - Managed a team of 12 staff with diverse functions and hours through primary contests.
 [↩](#a8)

-<b id="f9">9</b> AMERICAN FEDERATION OF TEACHERS – Campaign Technologist – Washington, DC – 3/2003-4/2007
+<b id="f9">AMERICAN FEDERATION OF TEACHERS – Campaign Technologist – Washington, DC – 3/2003-4/2007</b>
 - Directed projects nationwide as campaign technologist, including on-site work in over 25 states.
 - Responsible for overseeing vendor contracts and streamlining office procedures in conjunction with state and local affiliates, resulting in savings of $100k+ and many work hours.
 - Designed and deployed online associate member recruitment program; managed segmented e-mail contact program and wrote membership-facing digital communications content.